Orosur Mining Inc Announces Colombia update

 Near-term focus will shift from drilling to groundwork to better define local structural controls.

 Finalisation of Phase 2 of JV continuing.

-LONDON, UK / ACCESSWIRE / February 22, 2021 / Orosur Mining Inc. ("Orosur" or the "Company") (TSX:OMI)(AIM:OMI), is pleased to announce an update on the progress of Minera Anzá's drilling campaign currently underway at the Company's Anzá project in Colombia.
+LONDON, UK / ACCESSWIRE / December 2 2022 / Orosur Mining Inc. ("Orosur" or the "Company") (TSXV:OMI,AIM:OMI), is pleased to announce an update on the progress of exploration activities at the Company's flagship Anzá Project ("Project") in Colombia.

 Table 1.
 Drill Intercepts.